Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 The use of a 4.7V zener diode to create a 4V supply might cause question.
 In reality, zener diodes have tolerances, and are not perfect regulators.
 The actual voltage will depend on the current to a small degree.
 As it happens, with the current from the 20R resistor, the voltage developed across the particular zener diode used is just over 4V.
 By the time it reaches the valve filaments through the wiring and rheostats, it is so close to 4V it doesn't matter.
 The low internal resistance of the zener diode means that any further filtering was not found to be necessary, despite the directly heated filaments.

-pot.
-This has a cap over it to prevent accidental adjustment.
-Instead of
+a cap over it to prevent accidental adjustment.
+Instead of multiple boxes,

-multiple boxes, the wiring harness from the radio converges just on this
+the wiring harness from the radio converges just on this one box.

 Performance.